RSCJacksonLab/landscapy/docs/cookbook/data/README.md

 ## Protein graph-construction fixtures

 `toy_proteins.fasta` contains six synthetic aligned seven-residue protein sequences.
-They were designed only to create small, auditable graph examples;
+They were designed only to create small, auditable graph examples.
-they are not derived from a natural protein family.
+They are not derived from a natural protein family.

 `toy_protein_embeddings.csv` is a four-component PCA cache derived from mean-pooled `facebook/esm2_t6_8M_UR50D` embeddings of those six sequences.
 The